MicrosoftDocs/sdk-api/sdk-api-src/content/mswmdm/nn-mswmdm-imdspobjectinfo.md

 req.lib:
 req.dll:
 req.irql:
+targetos: Windows
+req.typenames:
+req.redist:
+ms.custom: 19H1
+f1_keywords:
+ - IMDSPObjectInfo
+ - mswmdm/IMDSPObjectInfo
+dev_langs:
+ - c++
 topic_type:
  - APIRef
  - kbSyntax
 api_type:
  - COM
 api_location:
  - mswmdm.h
 api_name:
  - IMDSPObjectInfo
-targetos: Windows
-req.typenames:
-req.redist:
-ms.custom: 19H1
 ---

 # IMDSPObjectInfo interface

 ## -description

 The <b>IMDSPObjectInfo</b> interface provides methods for getting and setting parameters that describe how playable objects on a storage medium are referenced or accessed by the <a href="https://docs.microsoft.com/windows/desktop/api/mswmdm/nn-mswmdm-imdspdevicecontrol">IMDSPDeviceControl</a> interface.
 Implementing this interface is optional.
 For more information, see <a href="https://docs.microsoft.com/windows/desktop/WMDM/mandatory-and-optional-interfaces">Mandatory and Optional Interfaces</a>.